 Twenty-month students have the option of choosing one or two field placements.
 Students who elect one placement remain in that placement for four terms; those who elect two placements have one during their first and second terms, and the second placement during their third and fourth terms.
 The advantages of electing one placement for both years is that students obtain more in-depth experiences at one fieldwork site and are much better positioned to achieve some mastery in practice skills.
-The main disadvantage is that students obtain exposure to two fieldwork sites.
+The main disadvantage is that students experience only one particular fieldwork site.
+The advantage of selecting two placements is that students obtain exposure to two fieldwork sites.
 Another disadvantage is the decreased availability of some placement options, such as those in health care, psychiatric, family, and other settings that tend to accept interns for a minimum of three terms.

-15.05 Extended Degree Program
+Section 15.05 Extended Degree Program